komyg/rm-shop-v2/tutorial.md

 This means that through the fragment below, we can get a single `Character` using its `__typename` and `id`.

->Note: here we should have used the `character(id: ID)` query that is available in the graphql server, but I prefered to do this locally to demonstrate how it is done.
+>Note: here we should have used the `character(id: ID)` query that is available in the graphql server, but I preferred to do this locally to demonstrate how it is done.

 Create the *graphql/character-data.fragment.graphql* file: